God’s Second Great Gift at Christmas…

 Can you tell what God’s second gift is from the Christmas story?

 It is the revelation of God’s glory.
-“And the glory of the Lord shown round about them
+“And the glory of the Lord shown round about them.

-Moses when he was on Mt Sinai said to God, “I pray Thee, show me Thy glory! and enlighten the eyes of my heart so that I may know what are the riches of the glory of Thy inheritance in the saints. “ (Ex 33:18,)
+Moses when he was on Mt Sinai said to God, “I pray Thee, show me Thy glory! and enlighten the eyes of my heart so that I may know what are the riches of the glory of Thy inheritance in the saints,” (Ex 33:18).

-Actually Moses had already seen God’s glory on another occasion, the burning bush experience on the back side of the desert.
+Actually, Moses had already seen God’s glory on another occasion, the burning bush experience on the backside of the desert.

 Why is God’s second gift of Christmas so important?

-I’ll give you a brief overview of “The Glory of God” beginning with a short exposition of Ezekiel chapters 8-11 where Ezekiel describes the departure of God’s glory from “Solomon’s” Temple, which was the first Temple.
-This was a prelude to the final destruction, in 586BC, of the city of Jerusalem and the Temple.
+I will give you a brief overview of “The Glory of God” beginning with a short exposition of Ezekiel chapters 8-11 where Ezekiel describes the departure of God’s glory from “Solomon’s Temple.”
+This was a prelude to the final destruction, in 586BC, of the city of Jerusalem, as well as Solomon’s Temple.

 How would this revelation of God’s glory manifest itself?

 As we come to the season of the celebration of light, let us remember the emphatic words from the gospel of John.
 “In the beginning was the Word and the Word was with God, and the Word was God.
 He was in the beginning with God; all things were made through him, and without him was not anything made that was made.
 In him was life and the life was the light of men.
 The light shines in the darkness, and the darkness has not overcome it… The true light that enlightens every man was coming into the world… And the Word dwelt among us, full of grace and truth; we have beheld his glory.”
-God does draw close to us and under-girds us in all we do for his kingdom.
+God does draw close and under-girds us in all we do for his kingdom.
 Let it be known that God is an accessible force who indwells believers with the power of his glory.

 1And when the day of Pentecost was fully come, they were all with one accord in one place.